Laennart/discord-api-status-webhook/README.md

 npm run start
 ```

-For future use you could set up a script to run the webhook periodically (e.g. with chron).
+For future use you could set up a script to run the webhook periodically (e.g. with cron).